telefonicaid/fiware-orion/doc/manuals/user/ngsiv2_implementation_notes.md

 The types `Feature` and `FeatureCollection` are also supported, but in a special way.
 You can use `Feature` or `FeatureCollection` to create/update `geo:json` attributes.
-However, when the attribute value is retrieved (GET resposes or notifictaions) you will get only the content of
+However, when the attribute value is retrieved (GET resposes or notifictaions) you will get only the content of:

 * the `geometry` field, in the case of `Feature`
 * the `geometry` field of the first item of the `features` array, in the case of `FeatureCollection`